 Week by week guide

-Baby's development at 19 weeks pregnant
+What happens at 19 weeks pregnant?

 When exercising, sit comfortably and squeeze 10 to 15 times in a row.
 Make sure you don’t hold your breath or tighten your stomach, buttocks, or thighs at the same time.